-Low Rise Apartment: The building has typically 1-3 stories with 4 or more units.
-They usually have a common entrances and the unit access is from an interior hallway.
+Low Rise Apartment: Low Rise Apartments are structures with 2 or less stories above grade of multiple dwelling units with 4 or more self-contained units.
+They typically have a common entrance, and the unit access is from an interior hallway.
 The units are self-contained and secure.